danielolaya12/CS5-7319-Final-Project-Group-11-Mike-Wisniewski_Hung-Tran_Daniel-Olaya/README.md

     2. Although the team can provide credentials upon request, there will need to be coordination if verification is required to view the contents of the buckets
 3. In MSSQLReader.java, replace line 16 with the respective DB_URL
     1. The team used a local machine and had this string as the DB_URL: jdbc:sqlserver://DESKTOP-BBB6R7K;databaseName=medical;integratedSecurity=true;trustServerCertificate=true
     2. Most likely, others wanting to implement this will need to replace DESKTOP-BBB6R7K with the specified local user as created in "Setting Up MSSQL".
+Most likely this will be replaced with "localhost"

 ## Architectural Style